SpunBlue/FNF-Blueberry-Engine/wiki/Modding Docs/doc.md

 # Welcome to Blueberry Engine!
 goo goo ga ga, baby documentation, goo goo ga ga, not ready, goo goo ga ga.

+## Current Issues

 ## How to use Hscript Support.
-A script is a collection of functions that are called at various points during gameplay.
-The engine provides several hooks that modders can use to insert custom behavior into the game.
+To use Hscript you must have basic and sometimes intermediate knowledge of Haxe and HaxeFlixel, The engine provides several hooks that modders can use to insert custom behavior into the game.
 The following hooks are currently available:

 Avaliable on all:
 - `onCreate()`: Called when the gameplay state is created.